 Who Should Use Cloud-based Macs?

 In our opinion, cloud-based Macs are not a replacement for a personal Mac.
 Instead, they are better suited for other use cases and can be better than a fixed, local Mac computer.

 One very good use case is for macOS and iOS app developers.
 Both of these platforms are hot and many developers would like to make software for them, but the cost of hardware is prohibitive.
-Now you can code, test and publish your applications by simply paying a monthly subscription.
+Now you can code, test, and publish your applications by simply paying a monthly subscription.

 One very important use case for these hosted Macs is for professional users.
-If you need to run workstation-grade software (such as macOS 3D rendering jobs) that need a Mac Pro, you can get the job done by renting one remotely.
+If you need to run workstation-grade software (such as macOS 3D rendering jobs) that needs a Mac Pro, you can get the job done by renting one remotely.

 MacinCloud vs Mac Stadium: What’s On Offer?

 At the time of writing, there are two major players in the cloud-based Mac industry: MacinCloud and Mac Stadium.
-While it is tempting to compare these two in terms of which is “best”, that doesn’t actually make that much sense, since the two companies offer services that only partly overlap.
+While it is tempting to compare these two in terms of which is “best”, that doesn’t make that much sense, since the two companies offer services that only partly overlap.

-Mac Stadium is mainly known for having thousands of Mac Minis in its data centers, as well as smaller numbers of Mac Pro, new Mac Pros (soon) and a few lone iMac Pro machines.
+Mac Stadium is mainly known for having thousands of Mac Minis in its data centers, as well as smaller numbers of Mac Pro, new Mac Pros (soon), and a few lone iMac Pro machines.
 They have a lot of custom infrastructure built to make cloud Macs feasible.
 It’s also the more straightforward solution for the average user.

 Rent a single dedicated Mac Mini for a fixed monthly prize and do just about anything you want with it.
 From there you can also rent time on the aforementioned Mac Pros or pay thousands of dollars for enterprise-grade Mac cloud solutions.